blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 Chose either INT or WIS as your spellcasting modifier.
 When you make spell attack rolls, add this modifier.
 When targets make saving throws to resist your spells, they roll against 10 + spellcasting modifier.
 During each rest, you may pepare copies of your spells to cast.
+You know 1 spell at first level, and learn a new one with each level following.
 You can prepare as many spells of a level as the number of spells known for that level.
 So if you know 3 1st level spells, you can prepare 3 1st level spells.